Wintermute0110/plugin.program.AEL.dev/NOTES.md

  5. Users can manually configure a custom XML DAT file for every launcher.
     In this case, the automatic DAT selection is ignored.

+ 6. The Offline Scraper database can be used for the ROM Audit instead of an external DAT XML file.

 **Potential problems**

  1. How to audit multidisc ROMs???

-    1. For now, do not allow multidisc ROMs and ROM Audit for the same launcher.
+    1. For now, do not allow multidisc ROMs and ROM Audit for the same launcher at the same time.

-### Separation of ROM Audit and Parent/Clone generation
+### Examples of ROM Audit and Parent/Clone generation

 Complete example of SNES ROMs including all cases except multidisc ROMs.